-Appendix C - School Paperwork for recording concerns
+Appendix C - School Paperwork for recording concerns - to be added

-Concerns are to be recorded on School Safeguarding Concerns form and handed to the DSL, Mrs S. Mason.
-In addition, relevant staff will record concerns and/or incidents on CPoms.
+Concerns are to be recorded on a School Safeguarding Concerns form and handed to the DSL, Mrs S Mason.
+In addition, relevant staff will record concerns and / or incidents on CPOMs.